-When determining placement or custody of the minor children, the Court generally looks at the children's best interest, not the parent's wishes.

-• The Court studies several factors and considers the child's best interests to be whatever promotes the children's physical and mental health and safety.
+When determining placement or custody of the minor children the Court generally looks at the children's best interest, not the parent's wishes.
+The Court considers the child's best interests to be whatever promotes the children's physical and mental health and safety.